 Vision Benefits for Kids

-From age 3 up to age 21, your kids can get a free eye exam every year under the Affordable Care Act.
+Children up to age 19 can get a free eye exam every year under the Affordable Care Act.

 If your child has a vision problem, your insurance might help with treatment, though the benefits vary depending on your health plan.
 Where you live matters, too.
 In some states, you may have to pay some or all of the cost of your child's glasses or contacts.
-Grandfathered plans won't have some of the Affordable Care Act benefits.
 Check your health plan's summary of benefits carefully to be sure.

 If you qualify, programs like Medicaid and CHIP -- for families with low incomes -- usually cover the cost of glasses or contacts to correct vision problems.